Bricktech2000/CPS-RE/README.md

-# CPS-RE
+# CPS‑RE

 _A tiny regex engine in continuation-passing style_

-CPS-RE is a tiny 200-line backtracking regex engine written in C99—but with a twist: it walks regular expressions in continuation-passing style, uses the call stack as its backtrack stack, and reports matches with a `longjmp` all the way back.
+CPS‑RE is a tiny 200-line backtracking regex engine written in C99—but with a twist: it walks regular expressions in continuation-passing style, uses the call stack as its backtrack stack, and reports matches with a `longjmp` all the way back.

 The engine supports, roughly in increasing order of precedence, grouping with circumfix `()`, alternation and intersection with infix `|` and infix `&`, complementation with prefix `!`, concatenation with juxtaposition, repetition with postfix `*` `+` `?` (including possessive `*+` `++` `?+` and lazy `*?` `+?` `??` variants), wildcards with `%`, character complements with prefix `~`, character wildcards with `.`, character ranges with infix `-`, and metacharacter escapes with prefix `\`.
 For more information see [grammar.bnf](grammar.bnf).